prismicio/slice-machine/packages/core2/src/rpc/README.md

 RPCs require two pieces: a server and a client.
 Procedures, a fancy name for functions, are called in the client and run on the server.

-You are no longer limited to what non-server environments like browser support.
-File system interaction, communication with private APIs, and computationally heavy tasks can now be called directly from clients.
+Because all procedures run on a server, you are no longer limited by what non-server environments like browser support.
+File system I/O, communication with private APIs, and computationally heavy tasks can now be called directly from frontends.

 ### Setting up procedures on the server